 Having registered over 35 consecutive days without a new COVID-19 case, Barbados will reopen to international tourists on July 12.
 Flights to the island will resume mid-July from Air Canada, British Airways, Caribbean Airlines, and JetBlue.
 Visitors from high-risk countries (countries with more than 10,000 new cases in the past seven days and community transmission) will need to take a test 72 hours prior to their departure, while those from low-risk countries (countries with less than 100 new cases in the past seven days and not in the Community Transmission Category) can take a test up to one week prior to their departure.
 Anyone without a negative test will be required to take one upon arrival and quarantine for 48 hours at their own expense while test results are processed.

 Puerto Rico is set to welcome back international tourists starting July 15.
-Upon arrival, visitors will be required to show proof of a negative COVID-19 test, or be tested on site and enter a mandatory 14-day quarantine if positive.
-Before restarting operations, all tourism businesses are required to comply with a strict set of hygiene regulations, with restaurants at 50 percent capacity and temperature checks required at the door.
+Upon arrival, visitors will be required to show proof of a negative COVID-19 PCR test, or undergo rapid testing at the airport and enter a mandatory 14-day quarantine (whether the results are positive or negative.)
+Travelers must also complete a travel declaration form from the Puerto Rico Health Department prior to arriving.
+Before restarting operations, all tourism businesses are required to comply with a strict set of hygiene regulations, with restaurants at 75 percent capacity and temperature checks required at the door.
 Until July 22, there will also be a curfew in place for everyone except essential workers, mandating that people stay indoors between 10:00 PM and 5:00 AM.

 Turks and Caicos